sapostu/cosc-5600-final-project-sil-apostu/README.md

 # COSC 5600 - Fall 2025 - Graduate - Final Project Code

 A compact, modular project used for the COSC 5600 course made by me, Silviu George Apostu.
-The repository includes dataset references and helper scripts to prepare a virtual environment, run the project and make things very easy for you.

-**Quick notes:**
-- **Config:** Place `config.json` in the project root (required for any LLM API queries).
-- **Datasets:** Large datasets are stored with Git LFS.
-Please install Git LFS if you plan to modify or re-download dataset files: https://github.com/git-lfs/git-lfs

-**Repository structure (key files/folders):**
-- `Main.py`: Project entry point
-- `config.json`: API/config file (user-provided)
-- `Script/`: helper scripts (create/activate venv, etc.)
-- `Dataset/`: dataset files and database folders
-- `Model/`, `Service/`, `Util/`: project modules, custom implementations and utilities

 **Table of Contents**
 - Overview
-- Requirements
+- Requirements for all operating systems
 - Installation

 - Usage
 - Notes
 - Contact